Countries to Consider for Hiring Remote Developers (2026)

 2. Colombia

-Colombia has emerged as one of the fastest-growing tech hubs in Latin America.
-Medellin's transformation into a global innovation city is well documented, and Bogota's enterprise tech scene has expanded rapidly.
+Colombia's tech scene has been on a tear.
+Medellin's transformation into a global innovation city is well documented, and Bogota's enterprise tech sector has expanded fast.
 The country sits on Eastern Standard Time, giving US East Coast companies a perfect timezone match.
 Government-backed programs like Apps.co and Colombia's IT industry growth plan have accelerated the talent pipeline significantly.

 Learn more about hiring developers in Colombia ›